-- Schedule your posts: As a member of the content team, one must know when the audience is available online.
+- Schedule your posts: As a content team member, one must know when the audience is available online.
 Usually, mornings and evenings are an excellent time to distribute content, but this differs from business to business.

 - Publish: While publishing your post, it is essential to add the necessary CTAs.
 These goals will be set in the outline and require it to be added in the publishing phase.

-- Distribution: Now that your content piece is live, it is necessary to start distributing it among your audience.
-You can do so via an emailer, social media ads, search or display ads or making use of various tools on digital platforms like Youtube Premiere and so on.
+- Distribution: Now that your content is live, it is necessary to start distributing it among your audience.
+You can do so via email, social media ads, search or display ads, or various tools on digital platforms like Youtube Premiere.